subirvarma/GeneralCognitics/_posts/ofdm.md

 The last two equations constitute the Discrete Fourier Transform and the Inverse Discrete Fourier Transform respectively.
 Note that these transforms allow signals to be processed in the digital domain.

 You may be wondering that by discretizing a continuous time signal, we may be throwing away useful information.
-But in fact this is not the case, as was proven by Harry Nyquist, who worked in Bell Labs in the period prior to World War 2.
-This work was further extended by Claude Shannon, so the work is referred to as the Nyquist-Shannon Sampling Theorem.
+But in fact this is not the case, as was proven by Harry Nyquist, who worked in Bell Labs in the period prior to World War 2, I will have more to say about him in the next section.
+This work was further extended by the legendary Claude Shannon, so the work is referred to as the Nyquist-Shannon Sampling Theorem.
 The theorem states that as long as we sample a signal fast enough, it is always possible to re-create the original signal from the samples.
 The minimum sampling rate for perfect re-construction is $2B$, where $B$ is the maximum frequency in the Fourier Transform of $x(t)$.
 This is an amazing result, and one can get an intuitive understanding of why is is true by examining the second figure in this section.
 It shows that if a continuous time signal is discretized, then its resulting Fourier Transform is just the periodic continuation of $\tilde X(f)$, where the latter was the Fourier transform of the continuous time signal $x(t)$.
 Hence if we were to filter out just one of these shapes, and take its Inverse Fourier Transform, then we would have recovered the original signal $x(t)$!